Search

 We know that life-shortening conditions affect not only the person who has been diagnosed, but those close to them too.

-• Facilitating safe and timely discharges from the hospice in-patient unit by working with patients and carers to put measures – e.g. suitable equipment – in place, and arranging any care packages that might be needed to help people return home safely and comfortably
+• Facilitating safe and timely discharges from the hospice by working with patients and carers to put measures in place so that people can return home once their palliative care needs are met.
+This can involve making sure equipment is available, and arranging any care packages that might be needed to help people return home safely and comfortably

 • Safeguarding adults and children, ensuring protection for vulnerable people who are under our care